mlutze/bartok-legacy/README.md

 ## Give 2
 _Added by Jonathan, 14 Aug 2023_

-When you play a 2, you must designate two other players:
+When a player plays a 2, they must designate two other players:
 - a Giver
 - a Receiver